AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

 * Separate conditions in a decision are identified as the operands of *short-circuit* operators.

+Regarding coverage status definitions:

+* A condition is :dfn:`covered`, and the obligation discharged, when the independant effect on the enclosing decision was demonstrated by the tests,

+* A condition is said :dfn:`uncovered` otherwise.

 The :ref:`mcdc-decisions` section that follows provides a few examples to illustrate the identification of decisions and conditions.
 :ref:`non-short-circuit` focuses on the handling of computational Boolean